 ~Dance: Ballet/Pointe, Contemporary, Jazz, Post Modern, Tap (Broadway/Rhythm)

-~Instruments: Clarinet (classical); Electric Bass (jazz/rock/experimental); Percussion-Frame Drums/Riq (Arabic, Contemporary, South Indian), Gongs (experimental/therapeutics/ensemble), Metal Singing Bowls (experimental/therapeutics), Keyboard/MIDI (electronica/ambient/experimental)
+~Musician/Instruments: Clarinet (classical); Electric Bass (jazz/rock/experimental); Percussion-Frame Drums/Riq (Arabic, Contemporary, South Indian), Gongs (experimental/therapeutics/ensemble), Metal Singing Bowls (experimental/therapeutics), Keyboard/MIDI/Synth (electronica/ambient)

-~Healing Arts: I have studied and trained multiple modalities for over thirty-five years.
+~Therapeutic/Healing Arts: I have studied and trained in multiple modalities for

 -Frame Drums, Polyrhythms & Vocalizations: Yousif Sheronick & Glen Valez